mlcommons/tiny_results_v0.5/README.md

 * Email your copy of the results table to the chairs (cbanbury@g.harvard.edu and vj@eecs.harvard.edu)

 ## GitHub Submission HOWTO
-At 1:30 pm PT on May 7th, you must submit a pull request will all of the required components.
+At 1:30 pm PT on May 7th, you must submit a pull request with all of the required components.

 ### Clone the Tiny MLPerf™ v0.1 submission tree